gruntwork-io/docs/_docs-sources/iac/getting-started/deploying-a-module.md

 # Deploying your first module

-Modules allow you to define an interface to create one or many resources in the cloud or on-premise.
+[Modules](../whats-this/modules.md) allow you to define an interface to create one or many resources in the cloud or on-premise.
 Similar to how in object oriented programming you can define a class that may have different attribute values across many instances.

-Modules help keep your Terraform code DRY (don't repeat yourself), and speed up development time when creating new resources.
+Modules help keep your Terraform code DRY (Don't Repeat Yourself), and speed up development time when creating new resources.

 This tutorial will teach you how to develop a Terraform module that deploys an AWS Lambda function.
 We will create the required file structure, define an AWS Lambda function and AWS IAM role as code, then plan and apply the resource in an AWS account.
 Then, we’ll verify the deployment by invoking the Lambda using the AWS CLI.

 ## Prerequisites
-- An AWS account with permissions to create the necessary resources.
+- An AWS account with permissions to create the necessary resources
 - An [AWS Identity and Access Management](https://aws.amazon.com/iam/) (IAM) user or role with permissions to create AWS IAM roles and Lambda functions
 - [AWS Command Line Interface](https://aws.amazon.com/cli/) (AWS CLI) installed on your local machine
 - [Terraform](https://www.terraform.io) installed on your local machine